 Treatment of dry mouth

-Most dentists do not take dry mouth seriously and only advise patients to drink more fluids.
-What about if dry mouth is caused by Sjogren’s syndrome?
-Such cases of dry mouth will not improve only by drinking more fluids.
-Most patients with Sjogren’s syndrome gradually become isolated because of impaired speech.
-Some of them may feel that their tongue has enlarged and adversely affected their pronunciation.
+Most dentists don’t take dry mouth seriously, and advise patients to drink more fluids.
+However, in some cases, that tip is useless.
+For example: What if the dry mouth is caused by Sjogren’s syndrome?
+Such cases of dry mouth won’t improve only by drinking more fluids.
+Most patients with Sjogren’s syndrome gradually become isolated because of their impaired speech.
+Some may feel that their tongue has enlarged and adversely affected their pronunciation.
 In a study conducted by Segal et al. in 2009, it was shown that patients with Sjogren’s syndrome pay for dental care three times more than normal individuals.

 Dry mouth in patients with Sjogren’s syndrome may also pose problems for the dentist, exactly like recurrent dental caries along with very beautiful recent restorations.
 If such individuals have teeth filled with glass ionomer requiring regular local fluoride therapy, the restoration’s margin may break down, increasing the risk of tooth decay recurrence.
-When the patient has extensive cervical caries extended to the distal of the second molar, the story will be more complicated because the dentist needs to shave and restore them!!!
+When the patient has extensive cervical caries extended to the distal of the second molar, the story will be more complicated.
+This is due as, now, the dentist needs to shave and restore them!!

 Home treatments for dry mouth

-The most common and perhaps the first symptom of Sjogren’s syndrome is dry mouth, which is associated with extensive tooth decay.
-If a person with dry mouth is also suffering from dry eye, articular pains, and fatigue, they are most likely afflicted with Sjogren’s syndrome and need to visit an oral medicine doctor or a rheumatologist.
-Therefore, general dentists can play a major role in the timely diagnosis of this disease.
+The most common & possibly the first symptom of Sjogren’s syndrome is dry mouth.
+It’s associated with extensive tooth decay.
+If a person with dry mouth is suffering from dry eye, articular pains, and fatigue, they are most likely afflicted with Sjogren’s syndrome, and need to visit an oral medicine doctor or a rheumatologist.
+In this disease, general dentists can play a major role in the timely diagnosis.

 Causes of dry mouth FAQ